Speech-Interaction-Technology-Aalto-U/sndls/README.md

 }
 ```

-This package was developed by <a href="https://estebangomez.me/" target="_blank">Esteban Gómez</a>, member of the <a href="https://www.aalto.fi/en/department-of-information-and-communications-engineering/speech-interaction-technology" target="_blank">Speech Interaction Technology group from Aalto University</a>.
+This tool was developed by <a href="https://estebangomez.me/" target="_blank">Esteban Gómez</a>, member of the <a href="https://www.aalto.fi/en/department-of-information-and-communications-engineering/speech-interaction-technology" target="_blank">Speech Interaction Technology group from Aalto University</a>.

 # License
 For further details about the license of this tool, please see [LICENSE](LICENSE).